msruan/eivizinho-app/README.md

 # ei, vizinho!

-A Piauian app focused on neighborhood security 🌵

-## Related

-Reach the [main repository](https://github.com/liviaalves00/Engenharia-de-Software-III) or the [backend](https://github.com/Meidesu/eiVizinho-API) of ei vizinho project.
+Developed for a Software Engineering project, this Piauian app focuses on neighborhood security 🌵<br> Reach the [main repository](https://github.com/liviaalves00/Engenharia-de-Software-III) or the [backend](https://github.com/Meidesu/eiVizinho-API) of this project.

 ## Features